1. Home

 Creating free & paid trials

-A free trial helps get your customers on board with no financial commitment, whilst a paid trial can help start that financial commitment to a product.
+A free trial helps get your customers on board with no immediate financial obligation, while a paid trial can encourage financial commitment to your product.

-To set up a trial for your product, under your product settings, you need to head to the Product tab followed by the Pricing tab.
+To set up a trial for your product, under your product settings, you’ll need to click into your product’s Pricing tab.

-When setting up a trial for a one-time payment product we simply need to select the trial period drop-down and how long their trial will be.
+To use ThriveCarts free trial setup on a one-time payment product we simply need to select the trial period drop-down and how long their trial will be.
 Once this period is over the customer will be charged the fee in the price field.

 When setting up trials for subscription products we have an additional step to complete.

-The Today’s price field can contain a zero if you want to offer a free trial or contain a value if you want the customer to pay for the trial.
+If you’re wanting to offer a free trial, enter $0.00 in the Today’s price field, such as in the example above, but this field can contain a value if you want the customer to pay for the trial.

 The next step is to choose their Trial period and how long before their Billing frequency starts.

-In the above example, the customer would be charged $7 at checkout, then in 3 days time, they would be charged $37 and then $37 every month until they cancel.
+In the above example, the customer would be charged nothing for the initial checkout, then in 3 days’ time, they would be charged $37, and then $37 every month until they cancel.

 One-time payment with a paid trial